Greene County Emergency Response Fund makes grants totaling $121,500

 “Most nonprofits weren’t ready for this,” Stammerjohn said.
 “Figuring out how to keep staff safely working, or working from home, often meant new equipment, or software.
 One nonprofit was struggling to stay open so meals could be provided from their site, but now the fundraising opportunities to help pay that rent were drying up.
 (However,) a grant from the Emergency Response Fund helped to alleviate that worry and meals continued to flow.”

-Even though businesses are opening back up, there is still a need for grants to help make changes in how they provide services.
+Even though businesses are reopened, there is still a need for grants to help make changes in how services are provided.

 “None of these issues were in anyone’s budget, and many nonprofits have had to cancel fundraising events which help raise the dollars to operate normally,” she said.